jiashengc/anime-quote-generator/README.md

 # Anime Quote Generator
 A random anime quote generator that generates random quotes from different anime series or movies.

-This generator was made as part of finishing the freecodecamp "Build a Random Quote Machine" challenge.
+This generator was made as part of finishing the freeCodeCamp "Build a Random Quote Machine" Zipline challenge.

 Current amount of quotes: 59